Robert Jay Lifton: Background

 Robert Jay Lifton was born on May 16, 1926, in Brooklyn, New York, the son of businessman Harold A. Lifton, and Ciel Lifton née Roth.
 Both of his parents were Jewish immigrants from Eastern Europe.
 In 1942, he enrolled at Cornell University at the age of 16.
 He was admitted to New York Medical College in 1944, graduating in 1948.
-He interned at the Jewish Hospital of Brooklyn and did his psychiatric residence training at the Downstate Medical Center in Brooklyn from 1949–51.
+He interned at the Jewish Hospital of Brooklyn and did his psychiatric residence training at the Downstate Medical Center in Brooklyn from 1949 to 1951.

 From 1951 to 1953, Lifton served as an Air Force psychiatrist in Japan and Korea, to which he later attributed his interest in war and politics.
 He subsequently worked as a teacher and researcher at the Washington School of Psychiatry, Harvard University, and the John Jay College of Criminal Justice, where he helped to found the Center for the Study of Human Violence.

 He married the children's writer Betty Jean Kirschner in 1952, and they had two children.
 She died in Boston on November 19, 2010, from complications of pneumonia.
+From 2012 until his death, his partner was the political philosopher Nancy L. Rosenblum.
 Lifton said that cartooning was his avocation; he has published two books of humorous cartoons about birds.

 Lifton was a member of Collegium International, an organization of leaders with political, scientific, and ethical expertise whose goal is to provide new approaches in overcoming the obstacles in the way of a peaceful, socially just and an economically sustainable world.
 In 2012, Lifton was awarded an honorary degree from The New School.

 Lifton died in Truro, Massachusetts, on September 4, 2025, at the age of 99.